 Open – Radical Retropubic Prostatectomy (RRP)

-An incision is made from below the navel to the pelvic bone without damaging muscles.
-This allows the surgeon access to feel the prostate, surrounding tissues, and the pelvic lymph nodes, which can help the surgeon decide if a nerve-sparing radical prostatectomy is the best option based on cancer.
-If all areas feel smooth, the nerves can be saved because they probably are not cancerous; however, if the surgeon feels a lump, hardness, or any other abnormality near the nerve, the safest way to remove one or both nerves.
+An incision is made below the navel to the pelvic bone without damaging muscles.
+This allows the surgeon to feel the prostate, surrounding tissues, and pelvic lymph nodes, which can help the surgeon decide if a nerve-sparing radical prostatectomy is the best option based on the cancer.
+If all areas feel smooth, the nerves can be saved because they probably are not cancerous; however, if the surgeon feels a lump, hardness, or any other abnormality near the nerve, the safest way is to remove one or both nerves.
 Unfortunately, there is no accurate way to confirm whether or not cancer is present in a pelvic nerve unless the nerve is removed and analyzed by a pathologist.

 Open – Radical Perineal Prostatectomy (RPP)

 The incision for this procedure is between the scrotum and the anus.
 While there is less blood loss with this operation than in the retropubic process outlined above, the surgeon can still feel along the pelvic nerves to determine whether they can be saved or removed.
 As a result, recovery is generally faster than the RRP, and patients have less blood loss.

 Laparoscopic Radical Prostatectomy (LRP)